Noted heart surgeon unlikely to transform Mormon church as new president

 Shortly thereafter, he said the policy was "confirmed" by a direct revelation from God to Monson, indicating that it wasn't open to alteration any time soon.

-As if to reinforce the point, Nelson appointed Dallin H. Oaks, 85, a member of the Quorum of the Twleve Apostles, as his first counselor on the First Presidency.
+As if to reinforce the point, Nelson appointed Dallin H. Oaks, 85, a member of the Quorum of the Twelve Apostles, as his first counselor on the First Presidency.

 Oaks took the lead late last year in defending the policy, telling a worldwide audience of Mormons: "Even as we must live with the marriage laws and other traditions of a declining world, those who strive for exaltation must make personal choices in family life according to the Lord's way whenever that differs from the world's way."